-Project authorization allows for the construction of various improvements to Metro Existing and New Screen & Grit buildings grit handling equipment.
+Project authorization allows for the construction of various improvements to Metro Existing and New Screen & Grit buildings' grit handling equipment.
 The project includes installation of new screen rakes for Existing Screen & Grit Building, installation of a new divider wall for the New Screen & Grit Building, installations of turbo-type blowers, and other various associated equipment and mechanicals.
 This project will improve the operational efficiency and performance of grit collection and treatment.
 Bonding of \$5,600,000 was authorized in October 2011.
-As of May 2015, approximately \$4.5 million of total project monies have been spent.
-The project is scheduled to be completed in October 2015.
+As of April 2016, approximately \$5.0 million of total project monies have been spent.
+The last component project component, system optimization, is currently underway.
+The project is scheduled to be completed in July 2016.